yupferris/nvscene-presentation/README.md

        - I remember sitting there thinking "man, there's so much data here..."
        - "...and it's all so small, because it doesn't store full files, it stores diffs between versions."
-       - "All you need is an empty folder, and you can play back the history, diff by diff, like a bunch of little..."
+       - "All you need is an empty folder and the git data structures, and you can play back the history, diff by diff... just like a bunch of little..."
        - "OPCODES!!"
        - The realization was so simple.
 All I needed to do was model the hardware state with a data structure
          - The hardware registers
+           - Preferably "unrolled" as semantic information, not packed into bits and bytes
          - VRAM contents
          - CGRAM contents
-       - If I generated one of these structures for every frame that would run on the snes, then I can diff all of the structures
+       - If I generated one of these structures for every frame that would run on the snes, then I can do diffs from each one to the following one
        - These diffs can then be encoded as opcodes that update the actual hardware state to match the encoded data structure
        - And I can generate these states